TimmMcla/AutomationProject/README.md

 # Automation Prototype

-## This was an experiment of running up a local automation framework to test a website's login functionality.
+## This is a prototype to run up a local automation framework to test a website's login functionality using Python, Selenium, and Behave.

-### This was fun.
-I plan on continuing to grow my knowledge of Python as well as the testing solutions within:
-### I ran into some problems while trying to get this project up and running...
+### I ran into some problems while trying to get this prototype up and running...
   1. Prior to this experiment, my knowledge of Python was extremely limited.
   2. I did not understand the intricacies that behave revoles around.
-I solved this one by reading the PyTest documentation.

 ### I will be continuing to bring this project to a runnable state.
 Currently, it opens a web site successfully.
-Otherwise, it fails as fast as it loads.

 ### Setup instructions: